robcarver17/skipperman/docs/list_of_users_help.md

 - Admin.
 Can see all menu options
 - Skipper.
 Can see all menu options except `Administration`.
 Should be limited to Cadet Skipper and Deputy skipper(s).
 - Instructor.
-Can see only `Ticksheets and Qualifications` menu.
+Can see only `Instructors` menu.
 Instructors with the skill 'SI' can see additional options in that menu.
 - Public.
 Cannot see any menu options.